It’s that time of year when all living things begin to bloom! Fingers crossed Mother Nature doesn’t have any more wintery surprises up her sleeve.

 Niagara Parks predicts that their Japanese flowering cherry trees will bloom by mid-May.
 They can be found in their Botanical Gardens, Queenston Heights Park and Kingsbridge Park.

-High Park in Toronto predicts the peak bloom of their cherry blossoms to be May 3-10.
-Torontonians, looking to skip the chaos that is High Park?
+Before Covid canceled the official High Park Blossom Watch, park staff in Toronto predicted the peak bloom of their cherry blossoms to be early May in most years.
+While blossom-loving Torontonians need to skip the crowded chaos that is High Park this year, there’s still plenty of safe places to enjoy the spectacle from a distance.
 Blossoms can also be found in Centre Island Park, Robarts Park, Centennial Park, Broadacres Park and Trinity Bellwoods Park.
 Check out the map here.
 As spring weather patterns vary, it may delay or accelerate these dates, so be on the lookout!